canjs/canjs/docs/can-guides/commitment/recipes/weather-report/weather-report-advanced.md

 <a class="jsbin-embed" href="https://jsbin.com/jipevu/2/embed?html,js,output">JS Bin on jsbin.com</a>

-__Start this tutorial by cloning the following JSBin__:
+__Start this tutorial by cloning the following JS Bin__:

 <a class="jsbin-embed" href="https://jsbin.com/qowacac/2/embed?html,js,output">JS Bin on jsbin.com</a>

-This is the ending JSBin for the [guides/recipes/weather-report-simple Simple Weather Report Guide] with [Kefir.js](https://rpominov.github.io/kefir/) added.
+This is the ending JS Bin for the [guides/recipes/weather-report-simple Simple Weather Report Guide] with [Kefir.js](https://rpominov.github.io/kefir/) added.

 The following sections are broken down into: